Aura Router

 })

-Middleware is often used for analytics, logging, and request metadata injection.
+Middleware is frequently used for analytics, logging, and request metadata injection.

 import { createRouter, type GlobalMiddleware } from "@aura-stack/router"